sandijean90/SecurityAgent/README.md

    uv run -m agentstack_agents.agent
    ```
 8. In the Agent Stack UI, select the **Dependency Defender** agent and submit the form with:
-   - `Repo URL` — the public GitHub repository you want to scan.
+   - `Repo URL` — the public GitHub repository you want to scan - check out the test repos in the "Sample Repositories for Testing" section
    - `Github Issue Style` — choose `concise` or `detailed` to control the generated issue format.
    - Model (recommended/default gpt-4.1-mini).
    - Accept the terms checkbox.

+9. Rememebr to kill your agent server when finished by running control+c in the active terminal.

 The agent orchestrates all tool calls, streams progress through trajectories, and posts a final summary with citation metadata.